DLabbate/spacestagram/README.md

 <img src="./src/assets/documentation/url.gif" />

 ### Testing
-I implemented some unit tests using `jest` and `react-testing-library`.
-An example outlined below:
+I implemented unit tests using `jest` and `react-testing-library`.
+This was used to verify the functionality of various helper methods, as well as verify that components render properly.
+Some examples are outlined below:

 ```javascript
 const date = new Date(2021, 3, 17);